nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 * **mean Average Scale Error (mASE)**: For each match we compute the 3D IOU after aligning orientation and translation.
 * **mean Average Orientation Error (mAOE)**: For each match we compute the orientation error as the smallest yaw angle difference between prediction and ground-truth in radians.
 * **mean Average Velocity Error (mAVE)**: For each match we compute the absolute velocity error as the L2 norm of the velocity differences in 2D in m/s.
 * **mean Average Attribute Error (mAAE)**: For each match we compute the attribute error as as *1 - acc*, where acc is the attribute classification accuracy of all the relevant attributes of the ground-truth class.
-The attribute error is ignored for classes without attributes.
+The attribute error is ignored for annotations without attributes.

 ### Weighted sum metric
 * **Weighted sum**: We compute the weighted sum of the above metrics: mAP, mATE, mASE, mAOE, mAVE and mAAE.